What Is Linalool? The Lavender Cannabis Terpene Explained

 The taste of linalool can differ depending on what other terpenes are mixed with it.
 It naturally comes with a complex flavor with subtly sweet and floral and has a slight hint of spiciness.
 Linalool’s distinctive scent can enhance the taste of food and drinks, that’s why linalool is commonly found in culinary productions.

 Alzheimer’s disease is caused by the buildup of brain plaques and cellular tangles leading to brain degeneration.
 This disease can cause severe memory loss and cognitive impairment.
-Linalool has been anecdotally linked to supporting those with Alzheimer’s disease and some studies suggest it could potentially play a role in reducing and controlling the production of inflammatory proteins in the brain.
+Linalool has come up in early research on Alzheimer’s disease, where some studies have examined whether it affects the production of inflammatory proteins in the brain.

 Potential Risks and Side Effects